-- · a law requiring seat belt use by all passengers - a primary enforcement seat belt law. - minimum fine or penalty points for occupant protection law violations. - a statewide special traffic enforcement program for occupant protection that emphasizes publicity. - a statewide child passenger safety education program. - a child passenger law that requires minors to be properly secured in a child safety seat.
+- a law requiring seat belt use by all passengers - a primary enforcement seat belt law. - minimum fine or penalty points for occupant protection law violations. - a statewide special traffic enforcement program for occupant protection that emphasizes publicity. - a statewide child passenger safety education program. - a child passenger law that requires minors to be properly secured in a child safety seat.

-FY 2011 - (\$149,687.00) Delaware qualified for this incentive grant by meeting 4 of 6 of the above eligibility criteria.
+FY 2012 - (\$147,271.29) Delaware qualified for this incentive grant by meeting 4 of 6 of the above eligibility criteria.
 See highlighted criteria.
-Funds were allocated to the 2011 Click it or Ticket media and enforcement initiative in May 2011.
-Due to the late receipt of funds, not all were expended during the May campaign.
-The remainder will be used to support high visibility seat belt enforcement activities in FY 2012.
+As of August 1, Delaware has received only \$110,453 of the total award.
+These funds were allocated to the 2012 Click it or Ticket media and enforcement initiative in May 2012.
+Due to a remaining balance in FY11 Section 405 funds, not all FY12 funds were expended during the May campaign.
+The remainder will be used to support high visibility seat belt enforcement activities in FY 2013.
+A decreasing amount of funding available in Section 405 funds has been noted and is being taken into consideration when planning future mobilizations.

-SAFETEA-LU Section 2011 Child Safety and Child Booster Seat Incentive Grant - eligibility criteria includes enforcing a child restraint law that meets federal standards and provides protection for children through at least 65 lbs.
+SAFETEA-LU Section 2011 Child Safety and Child Booster Seat Incentive

+Grant - eligibility criteria includes enforcing a child restraint law that meets federal standards and provides protection for children through at least 65 lbs.

 FY 2010 - (\$81,337) Funds are allocated to support the state's child passenger safety fitting stations, including salary and supply needs, and a small grant for a certified CPS Technician to conduct informational classes on car seat safety to expectant parents taking childbirth classes at Delaware hospitals as well as to aid the Occupant Protection Coordinator with increasing certification rates.